louismullie/temp-data/markdown_final/0db69f36-ddcd-419f-be29-adeb983ddb2d.md

 > Let me first clarify the term, because I need to ensure we're treating the right entity and not talking past each other; "renal hypertension" can mean hypertension in CKD, or renovascular hypertension due to renal artery stenosis, and that distinction changes risk, drug selection, and the role of revascularization, so I should confirm which phenotype fits the patient before committing to a plan.

-> Next, I should review first-line therapy for hypertension in CKD with albuminuria, because that's where the renoprotective choice really matters; guidelines consistently prioritize RAAS blockade with an ACE inhibitor or an ARB to lower BP, reduce albuminuria, and slow CKD progression, and this applies across diabetes and non-diabetes with A2–A3 albuminuria, so ACEi or ARB is my initial anchor unless there's a contraindication [^112jEytt] [^115eF8X2] [^117Qk1GA] [^116VhNKh] [^113hhZjA].
+> Next, I should review first-line therapy for hypertension in CKD with albuminuria, because that's where the renoprotective choice really matters; guidelines consistently prioritize RAAS blockade with an ACE inhibitor or an ARB to lower BP, reduce albuminuria, and slow CKD progression, and this applies across diabetes and non-diabetes with A2–A3 albuminuria, so ACEi or ARB is my initial anchor unless there's a contraindication [^notfound] [^115eF8X2] [^117Qk1GA] [^116VhNKh] [^113hhZjA].

 > Wait, let me verify choice within the RAAS class; ACE inhibitors and ARBs are both acceptable, and I might be tempted to combine them for added proteinuria reduction, but hold on, I should not jump to that because dual RAAS blockade increases hyperkalemia, hypotension, and AKI without mortality benefit, so I should pick one class and avoid ACEi + ARB together [^111Z3zt7] [^111LLsb8].